tglauch/DNNSed/README.md

     Hz       erg/cm2/s     upper       lower        MJD         MJD
 ```

-for usage with the DNN classifier at least Frequency, nufnu, nufnu unc., and Catalog must exist in the input file.
+for usage with the DNN classifier at least Frequency, nufnu, nufnu unc., and catalog must exist in the input file.
 After generation of the input file the nu-peak classification can be called as follows

 ```
 from DNNSed import NuPeakCalculator